IntelliTect/AzureDevOps-Tools/project-migration/README - Project Migration.md

 # Azure DevOps Project Migration

-## prerequisites to migration
-- The target project needs to be created using a process process template that mirrors the source process template.
-If needed the source template can be migrated to the target organization.

-    - We use the Microsoft Process Migrator (https://github.com/microsoft/process-migrator) to migrate the process template by exporting, editing if needing and importing the template in json format.
-	 - process-migrator --mode=export --config="C:\Users\JohnEvans\Working\Process_Migrate\configuration.json"
-	 - process-migrator --mode=import --config="C:\Users\JohnEvans\Working\Process_Migrate\configuration.json"

-- Users in source organization that are not also in the target organization need to be migrated
-	- There is a script to perform this user migration.

-- Token needs to be created that can access both source and target organizations and has "Basic + Test Plans" licensing access.

-- Install any extensions etc used in Source that are not installed already in the target organization.

-- Delete any unneeded/unused Service Connections, Agent Pools, Teams, Groups, Pipelines, Dashboards etc. so that they are not migrated minimizing chances for failures.

 This tool is used for migrating an Azure DevOps (ADO) project to another project location either within the same organization or to another.
-It consists of a set of PowerShell and an external .NET application that handles to migration of various components of the ADO project.
+It consists of a set of PowerShell and an external .NET application (Martin's Tool) that handles to migration of various components of the ADO project.

 The PowerShell scripts are comprised of a set of modules and a set of helper scripts that each perform various tasks.

-An external migration tool is also utilized called "Azure DevOps Migration Tools" by Naked Agility, also known as Martin's Tool (https://nkdagility.com/learn/azure-devops-migration-tools/) after the auther Martin Hinshelwood.
+An external migration tool is also utilized called "Azure DevOps Migration Tools" by Naked Agility, also known as Martin's Tool (https://nkdagility.com/learn/azure-devops-migration-tools/) after the author Martin Hinshelwood.
 This tool performs the majority of the ADP migration tasks while the PowerShell Scripts picks up where this migration lacks.
 * Follow the installation instructions here https://nkdagility.com/learn/azure-devops-migration-tools/getting-started/ to install this tool locally.

 ## "modules" Directory